Scottburgh Information | Conference Venues Scottburgh | Conference Centres | Conferences Scottburgh

 History of Scottburgh

-Named after Natal Colony Governor John Scott and in 1860 it became the first township to be laid out south of Durban, but was initially known as Devonport.
+Named after Natal Colony Governor John Scott and in 1860, it became the first township to be laid out south of Durban, but was originally known as Devonport.
 Scottburgh then became a very promising port as well as a new attractive location for sugar farms and sugar mills.
-In about 1850 the town started to attract immigrants especially from the United Kingdom, known as the Bryne Settlers.
+In about 1850 the town started to attract immigrants mostly from the United Kingdom, known as the Bryne Settlers.
 They came to take advantage of the good harbours, both locally and at Durban, and to export their sugar both internally and externally.
-Often mispronounced or misspelled "Scottsburgh", Scottburgh became a municipality in 1964.
+Often mispronounced or misspelled Scottsburgh, Scottburgh became a municipality in 1964

 Scottburgh Geography

-Scottburgh is situated on the South Bank of the Mpambinyoni River, a short river that culminates in a lagoon.
-The Mpambinyoni mouth has fluctuated in surface area and volume dramatically over the years, largely due to the frequent droughts, occasional cyclones, and other extreme weather conditions that can affect KwaZulu-Natal.
+Scottburgh is situated on the South Bank of the Mpambinyoni River, a small river that culminates in a lagoon.
+The Mpambinyoni mouth has fluctuated in surface area and size dramatically over the years, largely due to the frequent droughts, occasional cyclones, and other extreme weather conditions that can affect KwaZulu-Natal.

 Most notorious of the above-mentioned cyclones was Cyclone Demoina of 1984 and the floods of 1987 which resulted in widespread flooding and infrastructural damage, including the destruction of the Old Main Road bridge from Durban and Umkomaas.